Arthur McDonald Keynote Speaker and Nobel Prize Laureate in Physics

 Why Arthur McDonald?

-Booking Arthur McDonald for your event is a rare opportunity to bring a genuine scientific revolutionary to your stage.
-As the leader of the experiment that solved the Solar Neutrino Problem and co-recipient of the 2015 Nobel Prize in Physics, McDonald offers audiences an extraordinary window into how curiosity-driven research reshapes the laws of the universe — and what that means for science, innovation, and society.
-His ability to make particle physics accessible, urgent, and inspiring is matched by his personal story: a Canadian researcher who spent decades building one of the most complex experiments in history 2,100 meters underground, and emerged with a discovery that changed physics forever.
-For organizations invested in science, innovation, education, or leadership, McDonald brings unmatched credibility and a message that genuinely moves audiences.
-Contact Aurum Speakers Bureau to check his availability.
+Booking Arthur McDonald is a rare chance to bring a genuine scientific revolutionary to your stage.
+As the leader of the experiment that solved the Solar Neutrino Problem and co-recipient of the 2015 Nobel Prize in Physics, he offers audiences an extraordinary window into how curiosity-driven research reshapes the laws of the universe, and what that means for science, innovation, and society.
+His gift for making particle physics accessible, urgent, and inspiring is matched by his own story: a Canadian researcher who spent decades building one of the most complex experiments in history two kilometers underground, and emerged with a discovery that changed physics forever.
+Contact Aurum Speakers Bureau to bring Arthur McDonald to your next event.

 What did Arthur McDonald discover?

-Arthur McDonald led the Sudbury Neutrino Observatory (SNO) experiment, which proved that neutrinos — subatomic particles once assumed to be massless — do in fact have mass.
-His team showed that electron neutrinos produced in the sun oscillate, or change into other neutrino types, during their journey to Earth.
-This solved the long-standing Solar Neutrino Problem and required a fundamental revision of the Standard Model of particle physics.
+Arthur McDonald led the Sudbury Neutrino Observatory (SNO) experiment, which proved that neutrinos, subatomic particles once assumed to be massless, in fact have mass.
+His team showed that electron neutrinos produced in the sun oscillate, or change into other neutrino types, on their journey to Earth.
+This solved the long-standing Solar Neutrino Problem and forced a fundamental revision of the Standard Model of particle physics.
 For this discovery, McDonald shared the 2015 Nobel Prize in Physics with Japanese physicist Takaaki Kajita.

 What is the Arthur B. McDonald Canadian Astroparticle Physics Research Institute?

-Officially launched in 2018 and based at Queen's University, the McDonald Institute is Canada's national hub for astroparticle physics research.
-It was named in Arthur McDonald's honor in recognition of his contributions to making Canada a world leader in the field.
-The institute brings together theorists, experimentalists, and technical experts to advance research in neutrinos and dark matter, and is dedicated to training the next generation of Canadian physicists.
+Launched in 2018 and based at Queen's University, the McDonald Institute is Canada's national hub for astroparticle physics research.
+It was named in Arthur McDonald's honor in recognition of his role in making Canada a world leader in the field.
+The institute unites theorists, experimentalists, and technical experts to advance research on neutrinos and dark matter, and is dedicated to training the next generation of Canadian physicists.

 What topics does Nobel Prize speaker Arthur McDonald cover?

-Arthur McDonald's keynotes span the intersection of fundamental science, innovation, and human curiosity.
+Arthur McDonald's keynotes sit at the intersection of fundamental science, innovation, and human curiosity.
 He speaks on the nature of discovery and long-term scientific thinking, the power of large-scale international collaboration, Canada's leadership in astroparticle physics, and the broader implications of fundamental research for society and policy.
-His talks are equally relevant for audiences in science and technology, higher education, government, and any organization exploring the relationship between curiosity, investment, and transformative breakthroughs.
+His talks suit audiences in science and technology, higher education, government, and any organization exploring the link between curiosity, investment, and transformative breakthroughs.
 Reach out to Aurum Speakers Bureau to explore how Arthur McDonald's message fits your event.

 How to book Arthur McDonald as a keynote speaker?